Challenger Pieces of a Miracle

 I remember a time in my life when seventy-three seconds felt like a lifetime, and when I thought about the time in between, I was okay with what I saw; however, if I woke up one day convicted that I should put my focus on where I am going and not where I have been?

-Seventy-three seconds is a long time if you count slowly and remember what brought you to it and where you are you going keep that in your site plan!
+Seventy-three seconds is a long time if you count slowly and remember what brought you to it and where you will keep that on your site plan!